 pm install-existing <app-package-name>

-ADB Commands to Push and Pull Files
+Push and Pull Files

-Wear OS watches do have internal storage for storing files but the lack of a USB port makes it impossible to transfer files to the device from a PC.
+Wear OS watches have internal storage for storing files but the lack of a USB port makes it impossible to transfer files to the device from a PC.
 Thanks to the ADB we can push files to the watch and pull files from it using commands.

 Pulling Files from Wear OS